itsmaty/tebex-webhook-client/readme.md

 This is a library where you have to add your own logic to make it usefuel, so there can´t be a prebuild image.
 But of course you can host the build the application you build with this library as a docker container.

-## Why do you use express, its so bloated?
+## Why do you use express?
-Well, for the usecase in this library express is probably not the beste choice.
-But when i was developing this i wanted to move fast.
-Its planned to move it to native nodejs in the future.
+Its planned to move it to native nodejs apis.

 # ToDo
 - Complete readme
-- Correctly name types and interfaces (check when to use types and interfaces)
+- Correctly name types and interfaces
-- Create proper Interfaces for all event subjects
+- Create proper Interfaces for all event types
-- Remove express and use native nodejs instead
+- Remove express and use native nodejs apis instead
-- Import @
+- Import alias @ for cleaner code
-- Create logging
+- console log and error messages
-- add eslint&prettier
+- add linter
 - add tests
 - add documentation / wiki page
 - add github workflows